Automattic/big-sky-agents/README.md

 For more information on the example formats, see [Eval Dataset](./docs/eval-dataset.md) and [Eval Output](./docs/eval-output.md) documentation.

+For more information on evaluator functions, see the [Big Sky Evaluators documentation](./docs/eval-evaluators.md).

 ## LocalAI

 Using LocalAI, you can run the Chat Completion inference locally on your machine.
 This is useful for debugging, experimentation, testing, and just privacy in general.